Multi-GPU Quantum Circuit Simulation and the Impact of Network Performance: Results

 In comparing Genesis to Perlmutter, intranode speedups with 1-4 GPUs were balanced and did not significantly deviate from those achieved with a single GPU.
 Disproportionate advances in the internode interconnect with MNNVL yield larger speedups as the node count increases.
 Strong-scaling performance was between 9.7X and 15X higher for multiple nodes on Genesis for QPE and 6X and 8.1X higher for HamLib.
 Weak scaling performance was 13X at 36 qubits and 16.2X-16.8X at higher qubit counts.
+These results are somewhat higher than expectations from peak BWs, MPI profiling on Genesis (78\% at 39-qubits), and the single-GPU generational speedup (4.51X) that would give an expected approximate speedup of $(0.22 \cdot 4.51 + 0.78 \cdot 2) / (0.22 + 0.78/36) = 11X$.
+This indicates a lower percentage of peak interconnect BW achieved for simulations on the system, supported by a measured 77.5\% of time in MPI on Perlmutter for 39 qubits.
+As with the QPE benchmark, for RCS we observed higher speedups with 64 GPUs at larger qubit counts with 14.1X speedup at 39 qubits.
+The 33-qubit speedup is still very significant at 11.7X.
 Figure \ref{summary} illustrates the speedups compared to Perlmutter, with the best simulation times for each configuration tested here.